KH-ReFined/KH-ReFined/md/mainpage.md

 Along with the introduction of DDD comes many fixes, tweaks, and some new features to both KH1 and KH2!
 I am excited to share them all with you in the near future.

 I hope that all of you will be able to enjoy what's in store for Re:Fixed v3.00!

+---

+# A Welcoming Message!

+Heya, this is TopazTK.
+If you are seeing this **work**, it means that the Markdown parser *finally* decided to do it's job!

+So yea, this is the official website for Re:Fixed, where all updates regarding it, now and future, will be posted and uploaded to for all of you to enjoy!

+I gotta admit, I am not a wizard of web development but eh, if I can make a nice lookin' website I sure am satisfied.

+Welp, nothing more to say for now, go over to the <a style="color:#dd83f5" href="https://twitter.com/KH_ReFixed">Re:Fixed Twitter Page</a> for more updates, or join the <a style="color:#dd83f5" href="https://discord.gg/aGc7CyEJgv">Re:Fixed Discord Server</a> for 24/7 interaction with others!

+---